Downsizing, Stress, Violence, and Suicide: What are the Risks?

 These general guidelines are for educational purposes and are not intended as professional or legal advice.
 Please seek counsel and consultation on specific situations facing your organization.

 During downsizing and redeployment feelings can run high, among those departing and among those remaining.
-This should not lead to inordinate worry about serious violence or someone “snapping” due to cutbacks.
+This should not lead to inordinate worry about serious violence, and proper preparation can mitigate the risks of impulsive outbursts, retaliation or sabotage.
 With a few additional indicators, the recognized warning signs of workplace homicidal violence can be relied upon during downsizing as well.
 Threat management teams or representatives can take proactive steps to screen for and better manage volatility.